How do I upgrade my MySQL 5.7 database to MySQL 8?

 Then test whether your WordPress website works correctly.

 Note: Keep the old database values for now.
-If problems occur, you can revert the values in wp-config.php back to the old database.
+If problems occur, you can reset the values in wp-config.php to the old database.